- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 Step 2 - How many lemons and where to get them

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
+But for large quantities, you will find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
 In 2004, they were available from late September at $11 to $16 per bushel.
 2005 prices have been in the $14 to $20 range at the real farmer's markets, like the Atlanta-Forest park Georgia State Farmer's Market and orchards in the southeast of the U.S.

-You'll get about 12 to 20 quarts of lemon juice per bushel of lemons.
+You will get about 12 to 20 quarts of lemon juice per bushel of lemons.
 Count on 15 or 16 quarts per bushel.

 * - not the cutesy, fake farmer's markets that are just warehouse grocery stores that call themselves farmer's markets.